Columbus Day-Indigenous Peoples' Day Fast Facts - KTVZ

 CNN Editorial Research

 Here is a look at Columbus Day and Indigenous Peoples’ Day.
-In 2021, both will be celebrated on October 11.
+In 2021, both are celebrated on October 11.

 Columbus Day is celebrated on the second Monday in October.
 Before it became a legal federal holiday in 1971, many states celebrated Columbus Day on October 12.